We all have that friend who is perfect in many ways, but conversations about them always end with, “But….”

 According to Elizabeth Head of the International Oleander Society (IOS), their namesake plant “can grow in an altitude of 100 meters near the Dead Sea to about 2,500 meters in the Atlas Mountains of North Africa.”

-Though you can’t grow oleander outdoors year-round except in USDA Hardiness Zones 8-10, it is possible to grow them mostly outdoors in Zones 4-7, bringing them indoors for the coldest part of the winter.
+Though you can’t grow oleander outdoors year-round except in USDA Hardiness Zones 8 to 10, it is possible to grow them mostly outdoors in Zones 4 to 7, bringing them indoors for the coldest part of the winter.